 As a way to empower the wearers and promote positive conversations around body diversity and disability, Sophie de Oliveira Barata, an artist trained in special effect prosthetics, founded The Alternative Limb Project in 2011.

 Limbs would be personalized as per the wearer, would showcase their personality and enable them to either fit in or stand out.
-Imaginative and surreal by their very nature, the prosthetics allow the wearers the freedom to unleash their creativity in every possible way.
+Imaginative and surreal by their very nature, the prosthetics allow their holdersthe freedom to unleash their creativity in every possible way.

-Every single piece is designed, crafted and sculpted keeping the wearer in mind.
-What results is a personalised alternative limb art piece that is not separate, but becomes an extension of the person’s body.
+Every single piece is designed, crafted and sculpted keeping the owner in mind.
+What results is a personalised alternative limb art piece that is not separate, but an extension of the person’s body.

-Models, Paralympic athletes, actors and many more celebrities and commoners with disabilities wear these ‘accessories’, and we’re here today to talk about the three most daring alternative limbs and their wearers.
+Models, Paralympic athletes, actors, celebrities and commoners with disabilities wear these ‘accessories’, and we’re here today to talk about the three most daring alternative limbs and their wearers.

 Kelly Knox, a model who was born without a left forearm aspires to change society’s perception of disability.
 She refuses to wear prosthetics as aids, declaring that alternative limb is not a necessity but a choice that, when assuming her body as the canvas, on wearing, becomes art.